mo12896/python-project-initializer/README.md

 - Creates a new project directory with the specified structure.
 - Initializes a Poetry project with dependencies.
-- Updates the pyproject.toml with project details.
+- Updates the `pyproject.toml` with project details.
-- Creates .gitignore and README.md.
+- Creates `.gitignore` and `README.md`.
 - Initializes a Git repository and sets a remote URL if provided.
 - Generates a Dockerfile.
+- Sets up pre-commit hooks.
+- Configures a CI/CD pipeline using GitHub Actions for automated testing across multiple Python versions.